 |42%||of lubrication professionals say contamination is the most common cause of bearing failures at their plant, according to a recent poll at MachineryLubrication.com|

 It’s not uncommon for small bearings (with low speed factors) to be kept sealed without any relubrication and very little maintenance required.
-However, in most cases, a carefully selected relubrication schedule and a maintenance strategy that is more comprehensive than simply reactive maintenance will be recommended, depending on the optimum reference state.
+However, in most cases, a carefully selected relubrication schedule (preferably a condition-based relubrication schedule) and a maintenance strategy that is more comprehensive than simply reactive maintenance will be recommended, depending on the optimum reference state.

 When performing a failure modes and effects analysis (FMEA) on a bearing, a series of questions must be asked.
 These would include the following: